Koyamazaki Site: Overview

 The Koyamazaki site spreads out on the southwestern foot of Mount Chōkai, on the right bank of the Ushiwatari River.
 The main remains are on the hill slopes to the north and the lowlands to the west, centering on a tongue-shaped plateau about 5 meters above sea level which protrudes from the foot of the mountain into the plains.
 The Ushiwata River flows westward to the south of the ruins.
 This is a river with a salmon run, and salmon bones have been detected in the soil of the ruins.
 In the virgin forest on the east side of the ruins is Maruike Pond, which has existed since the Jōmon period and is still worshiped as a sacred site today.
 It has a diameter of 30 meters and a depth of 3 to 4 meters.

 The site was inhabited over a period of time, from the early Jōmon period to the late Jōmon period, with the major concentration of remains from the late-middle to final period.
 The length of continuous occupation provides valuable insight into how land use evolved with changes in the natural environment, such as major changes in sea levels and climate in the "Jōmon transgression" and "Jōmon regression".
-It is provides insight into differences between villages located on the slopes of the hills and the waterside remains located in the lowlands.
+It provides insight into differences between villages located on the slopes of the hills and the waterside remains located in the lowlands.
 A large amount of both animal and plant remains have been unearthed from this site, and since these were unearthed stratigraphically together with earthenware, stone tools, and wooden products, the evolution the Jōmon diet can also be surmised.